4 Helpful Moving Tips to Save Money This Fall

 Moving is a time of many mixed emotions.
 The sadness of leaving friends is coupled with the excitement of exploring a new area.
 Plus, there’s all the packing to consider…and the utilities…and moving equipment.
 Oh, and don’t forget about forwarding your mail.

 In short, moving is stressful.
 In fact, it’s one of the most stressful life events that we experience.
-For many, the cost of moving is a sizeable contribution to that stress.
+For many, moving cost is a sizeable contribution to that stress.
 Fortunately, relief is available.
 With a bit of research and planning, your next move will be easier on your wallet and your mind.

 Follow a Checklist to Avoid Costly Mistakes